 Our Story

-The tightrope centred in our logo represents this feeling of being in-between- knowing your strengths and capabilities, but also existing in environments and systems that often require emphasis and focus on your weaknesses and limitations, not to mention living in a world that’s not always built for, accessible to, inclusive of or safe for you- all things that can sometimes make us forget the strengths and capabilities we have.
+The tightrope centred in our logo represents this feeling of being in-between- knowing your strengths and capabilities, but also existing in environments and systems that often require emphasis and focus on your weaknesses and limitations, not to mention living in a world that’s not always accessible to, inclusive of, or safe or set up for you- all things that can sometimes make us forget the strengths and capabilities we have.
 Tightropes are hard to walk, but with a little light (represented in our organisational values), it’s not necessarily impossible.

 a blue outline of a flower, coloured in